mikuam/MichalBialecki.com.OData.Search/README.md

 # MichalBialecki.com.OData.Search
 This project is an example how to use flexibility of OData and combine it with React app.
-The whole solution is widely explaind in my blog post: http://www.michalbialecki.com/2020/03/19/odata-as-a-flexible-data-feed-for-react-search/
+The whole solution is widely explained in my blog post: http://www.michalbialecki.com/2020/03/19/odata-as-a-flexible-data-feed-for-react-search/

 ## Technology stack
 In this project I used most up-to-date frameworks and packages available.
 So this is: